Jianbin-IBM/ibm-cp4d-silver-bullet-deployment/README.md

 # Introduction
- "**S**ilver **B**ullet on **D**eployment with **W**atson **M**achine **L**earning"
- aims with deploying any python/R projects to IBM Cloud Pak for Data (CPD) on-prem or CPDaas.
+"**Silver Bullet on Deploying Any Data Science Projects to IBM Cloud Pak for Data**" aims to deploy any python/R Data Science projects and ML models to IBM Cloud Pak for Data (CPD) on-prem or CPDaas.
- With simplified interfaces and intuitive yaml example, users without any prior knowledge of CPD can be enabled in several minutes.
+With a simplified and consistent interface, users without any prior knowledge of IBM Cloud Pak for Data can be enabled in several minutes.

-There are 2 ways to deploy.
-One is using [wml client](https://pypi.org/project/ibm-watson-machine-learning/) which is is a library that allows to work with Watson Machine Learning service on IBM Cloud and IBM Cloud for Data.
-The other is using [cpdctl](https://github.com/IBM/cpdctl).
-In the code repo, we provided APIs and examples for both methods.
+By configuring a self-explained YAML file, all the deployments can be done with one-line script, which can be used to enable CI/CD very easily.

 **Features**
 - Support projects developed within or outside of Watson Studio in IBM Cloud Pak for Data.